justinchan12138/Alexa_Skills_Kit_Proofreading/README.md

   }
 ```

 Update: I have extended the project usnig the Jovo framwork, which means that the application is now cross-platform (can be run on both the Alexa and Google home platforms).
 Some minor bugs were fixed as well.
+HelpIntent handled.